Main content

 Subsequent entry of spouses as part of labour migration

-The BAMF provides information about the rules for foreign nationals who want to move to Germany to be with their spouse in the “Subsequent entry of spouses” section of its website.
+The BAMF provides information about the rules for foreign nationals who want to move to Germany to be with their relatives in the “Subsequent entry of family members” section of its website.

 Working in Germany

-The BAMF provides information on what opportunities are available for immigrants to take up work in Germany and how they are regulated.
-You are required to meet different conditions depending on the country from which you come.
+The BAMF also provides information on what opportunities are available for immigrants to take up work in Germany and how they are regulated.
+You are required to meet different requirements depending on the country from which you come.

-The BAMF hotline “Working and Living in Germany”, tel.: +49 30 1815-1111 is available to answer your questions in German and English about entering and residing in Germany, searching for jobs and the recognition of foreign vocational qualifications.
+Under the telephone number: +49 30 1815-1111, the BAMF hotline “Working and Living in Germany” is available in German and English to answer your questions about entering and residing in Germany, searching for jobs, the recognition of foreign vocational qualifications and about the topic of learning German.

 Information for ethnic German resettlers